IndigoDomotics/indigo-basic-applescript-control/README.md

 The biggest caveat to this technique is that it is slow.
 Under-the-hood each call requires a new Indigo host process to be created temporarily pass the command to Indigo.
-If you have several commands that need to be executed back-to-back then this probably isn't the best solution, although adding all the commands to an Action Group in Indigo and executiung the Action Group instead would prevent the slowness.
+If you have several commands that need to be executed back-to-back then this probably isn't the best solution, although adding all the commands to an Action Group in Indigo and executing the Action Group instead would prevent the slowness.